In English

 For Researchers

 Data that the register provides directly to the applicant is delivered pseudonymised or anonymized according to current legislation.
-Data can be provided with personal identification number (PIN) for linkingdata from BHVQ to other registers or national registers.
+Data can be provided with a personal identification number (PIN) for linking data from BHVQ to other registers or national registers.
 In that case the register provides the requested data to the authority that is responsible for the linkage, in most cases the linkage is done by Statistics Sweden (SCB) or the National Board of Health and Welfare (Socialstyrelsen).

 Registerbeskrivning och informationsspecifikation - Svenska Barnhälsovårdsregistret (bhvq.se)